I began painting and arrived somewhere unexpected — on the canvas and in myself.

 20 × 30” mixed media on cradled wood

-Impact layers acrylic and charcoal on wood, its distressed surface echoing the weight of time and turmoil.
-The abstracted skyline flickers between solidity and collapse, a place caught between destruction and renewal.
-At its center, a hummingbird hovers, wings outstretched, an ambiguous force: perhaps holding the darkness at bay, perhaps bringing light into the scene.
-In that uncertainty lives the tension of the piece, the fragile yet persistent possibility that beauty and resilience can emerge even in the midst of chaos.
+Impact layers acrylic and charcoal on wood, its distressed surface echoing time and turmoil.
+An abstract skyline flickers between collapse and renewal, while a hummingbird hovers at its center, an ambiguous force, perhaps holding back darkness, perhaps bringing light.
+In that uncertainty lies the fragile yet persistent possibility that beauty and resilience can emerge even in chaos.

 -